 Bakkali (circled), makes a perfect run, allowing him to move into a possible goal scoring position.
 Its very common phenomena of his playing style.

 Although he has a short height, its difficult to tackle him because of his sudden burst of speed and tricky play.
 Bakkali is that sort of player that you will enjoy watching day in day out, he is an absolute delight to watch.
 Still raw, but its quite visible how much talent he has whenever one sees him on the pitch.
 The 3rd goal he scored vs NEC was a pure piece of magic.
-Skipping past right back, Bovemberg, sudden change of pace to leave centre back Breuer behind before beautifully curling the ball into top corner from inside the box.
-It takes a special talent to carry out such things on the pitch.
+Skipping past right back, Bovemberg, sudden change of pace to leave centre back Breuer for dead before beautifully curling the ball into top corner from inside the box.
 Bakkali’s first touch is clean and can effortlessly control the ball most of the times.
 He is also fairly creative, executing a key pass every 37 mins.

 Defensively, Bakkali doesn’t offer as much protection as one would have liked.
 His work-rate is fairly decent.
 In order to counter lack of workrate from Bakkali, it won’t be surprising to see Park Ji-Sung start at the right midfield as he offers incredible work ethics even at the age of 32.
 One of his drawbacks is that he over-complicates simple things, he tends to over do stuff which isn’t required.
 He, himself has admitted that he still has to learn to keep things simple.
 Bakkali, like most of the young wingers, gets dispossessed often.
 Also, he tends to take one touch too many at times, often resulting in loss of possession.
 Concentration can also be a problem when things aren’t going his way.